gms1/node-async-context/README.md

 # node-async-context (asyncctx)

-This module allows you to create an asynchronouse execution context for JavaScript or TypeScript
+This module allows you to create an asynchronous execution context for JavaScript or TypeScript

 > NOTE: This module is based on [async_hooks](https://github.com/nodejs/node/blob/master/doc/api/async_hooks.md) an experimental built-in node.js module introduced in v8.0.0